 - Long-Term Relationship

-All and all, traditional marketing is seen as the old, cliché method, while content marketing is the fresh method that hooks your audience.
+All and all, traditional marketing is seen as the old, cliché method, while content marketing is the fresh method that hooks your audience when you employ a unique content writer.
 Think of it as your grandfather sitting you down to tell you how he use to have to walk 15 miles in the snow to school every day when, now, you have your fancy yellow buses come and pick you up.

 But Is this Really so Different?